weiribao/flow-go/crypto/README.md

  * ECDSA
     * public keys are uncompressed.
-    * ephemeral key is derived from the private key, hash and an external entropy using a CSPRNG.
+    * ephemeral key is derived from the private key, the hash and an external entropy using a CSPRNG.
     * only supports NIST P-256 (secp256r1) and secp256k1 curves.
     * key generation requires a uniformly-distributed seed.